Categories

 “Then Solomon began to build the house of the Lord in Jerusalem on Mount Moriah, where the Lord had appeared to his father David, at the place that David had prepared on the threshing floor of Ornan the Jebusite.”

 1st Chronicles 21 records how and why King David met Ornan the Yebusite on Mount Moriah.
-God did not want any human blood to be spilled on Mount Moriah, only a ram caught up in a thicket was offered there.
+God did not desire human blood to be shed on Mount Moriah; only a ram caught in a thicket was offered there.

-A lot of commentaries consider the book of Genesis as a collection of fables and stories, but this is not true.
-Men like Noah and Abraham kept God’s law in so far as it was revealed to them.
+Many commentaries claim that the book of Genesis is merely a collection of fables and stories, but this is not true.
+Figures like Noah and Abraham followed God’s law as it was revealed to them, even before it was formally written down.
+They obeyed God’s commands directly, demonstrating their faith through their actions.

 In Heb.
 11:8 we read: